What is the Salish Sea?

 You can help protect it!

 Our hope is that your visit to the Salish Sea and its wonders will inspire and empower you to help protect it.
 Fulfilling a wildlife bucket list is one thing, but we go much further.
-Our goal is to engage you, to connect you to this special place on an emotional level.
-To make you care enough to make responsible environmental decisions in your daily lives, no matter where you live.
+On our tours, our goal is to engage you, to connect you to this special place on an emotional level.
+To make you care enough to make responsible environmental decisions in your daily lives, no matter where you live!